“I Hit My Boyfriend”: Exploring Domestic Violence From The Perpetrator's Perspective

 Recognize and reshape abusive behavior patterns

-People who want to reshape their violent or abusive behaviors into healthier habits can work with a licensed therapist to help them identify the underlying issues causing the adverse actions, making meaningful changes to adapt their thought and behavior patterns.
+People who want to reshape their violent or abusive behaviors into healthier habits can work with a licensed therapist to help them identify the underlying issues causing the adverse actions, making meaningful changes to adapt their thoughts and behavior patterns.
 Cognitive behavioral therapy (CBT) is a frequent choice for helping angry people develop more effective emotional regulation.

 Getty/jeffbergen